parchuric/LangGraphRefineryDiagnostics/README.md

     *   Clicking "Fetch Details" calls `selectNodeForUpdate()` or `selectEdgeForUpdate()`.
     *   These methods use `GraphDataService.getNode(id)` or `GraphDataService.getEdge(id)` to fetch details from the backend.
     *   The fetched data then updates the component's internal reference to the selected node or edge, and the component directly populates the form fields with this data.

+## Current Development Status

+The application is under active development.
+Key functionalities include:

+*   **Node Management**: Full CRUD (Create, Read, Update, Delete) operations for graph nodes, including their properties, are implemented and have been tested and working however, these operations are pending comprehensive end-to-end testing.
+*   **Edge Management**: Backend API endpoints and frontend service methods for Edge CRUD operations (Create, Read, Update, Delete), including their properties, are implemented.
+However, these operations are pending comprehensive end-to-end testing.
+*   **Graph Visualization**: Core graph rendering, display of nodes and edges with labels and properties (in tooltips), and basic interaction (click to select) are implemented.
+*   **Data Interaction**:
+    *   The editor panel can be populated by clicking nodes/edges in the visualization.
+    *   Nodes/edges can be fetched by ID for editing.
+    *   The graph visualization refreshes after CUD operations.
+*   **Search**: The UI for search submission is present, and the application flow for relaying search queries to the visualization component is established.
+Backend search logic and comprehensive frontend result display are areas for further development and testing.

 ## Component-wise Explanation